Until the End of Time (Justin Timberlake and Beyoncé song)

-"Until the End of Time" is a song recorded by American singer Justin Timberlake from his second studio album, FutureSex/LoveSounds (2006), written and produced by Timberlake, Timbaland, and Nate "Danja" Hills.
-The song was later re-recorded as a duet featuring American singer-songwriter Beyoncé, which was released as a single on November 13, 2007, and included on the Deluxe Edition of the album.
-It reached the top 20 on the US Billboard Hot 100, being the sixth single from the album to do so, with Timberlake becoming the only male artist in the decade to achieve this.
+"Until the End of Time" is a song by American singer-songwriter Justin Timberlake from his second studio album, FutureSex/LoveSounds (2006).
+A quiet storm, soul, and R&B song, it was written and produced by Timberlake, Timbaland, and Nate "Danja" Hills.
+The song was later re-recorded as a duet with American singer Beyoncé, which was released as a single on November 13, 2007, and included on the album's deluxe edition.

+"Until the End of Time" received mixed reviews from music critics, who praised its dreamy, romantic tone and vocal performances.
+Commercially, it reached the top 20 on the US Billboard Hot 100, being the sixth single from the album to do so, with Timberlake becoming the only male artist in the decade to achieve this.
 During the concert tour FutureSex/LoveShow, Timberlake performed the song as a piano solo.